Noah-Huppert/k8s-bot/README.md

             - Retrieves Kube bot's current health
 - ⭕ `help`
     - Prints this command list

+# Permissions
+Kube bot has permission model built in.
+Which controls who is allowed to do what.
+Permissions are controlled on a per action basis.
+Actions are scoped around the effect of a command and the resource it acts on.

+Actions are represented by strings in the format `<resource>.<action>`.

 # Contributing
 Kube Bot is an Open Source Software project.
 And welcomes contributions from